-run_local() method lets you execute prompts directly against OpenAI, Anthropic, or Google while keeping your prompts in your codebase.
+run_local() method lets you execute prompts directly against OpenAI, Anthropic, Google, or Amazon Bedrock while keeping your prompts in your codebase.
 You get full observability through Tracia without any added latency.

 Why run_local()?